 BBC Logo

 This year saw the unveiling of a new trademark that used a font designed by Dalton Maag in 2017.
-Its unveiling to the public drew a lot of censure and outrage from viewers.
+Its unveiling to the public drew considerable censure and outrage from viewers.
 Virtually no one noticed the dramatic changes in the new logo, while the company claimed a huge amount of money was spent on the rebranding.
 The company’s response did not appease its opponents.
-The explanation that no cardinal changes were required because this is the style and historic design of the emblem that the brand is recognized by its viewers, that those who know and respect the channel only need to hear the three cherished letters did not explain where the taxpayers’ money went, because the company is public.
+The explanation that no cardinal changes were required because this is the style and historic design of the emblem that the brand is recognized by its viewers, that those who know and respect the channel only need to hear the three cherished letters, did not explain where the taxpayers’ money went, because the company is public.

 Font and Colors